 (Note: This is the final segment in a series introducing readers to the legacy of Theodore Roosevelt.
 Balancing the need for change against preserving the benefits of the status quo poses an intricate dilemma.
-T.R. believed under the concept of "noblesse oblige" that citizens of wealth, power and privilege were balanced by public responsibilities to help those who lack such privilege or are less fortunate.
-The great issue was to reform the "unnatural alliance of politics and corporations” to enthrone privilege.
+T.R. believed under the concept of "noblesse oblige" (Part One) that citizens of wealth, power and privilege were balanced by public responsibilities to help those who lack such privilege or are less fortunate.
+The great issue was to reform the "unnatural alliance (Part Two) of politics and corporations” to enthrone privilege.
 "Conduct," not "size," was the overriding consideration.
 Labor was not only an economic, but also a moral, a human problem...)

 Can a true, complex US industrial and political democracy exist, absent the ability for ordinary individuals to combine in a collective capacity to secure their basic human rights?
 Does the great entrepreneurial risk-taker who reaps large profits have any balancing obligations owed to American society and the law?